Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Application for the log-gamma directed polymers

-\begin{proof} From Proposition~\ref{pro:COSZ} and Lemma~\ref{Gibbs_pro_pre}, $\mathcal{L}_K$ is the weak limit of the sequence of line ensembles $\mathcal{J}^M_K$ as $M$ goes to infinity, which enjoys the same $(H,H^{RW})$-Gibbs property.
-Therefore it suffices to show $(H,H^{RW})$-Gibbs property is preserved under the weak limit.
+\begin{proof} From Proposition~\ref{pro:COSZ} and Lemma~\ref{Gibbs_pro_pre}, $\mathcal{L}_K$ is the weak limit of $\hat{\mathcal{L}}^M $ as $M$ goes to infinity, which enjoys the $(\Hamd,\Hrw)$-Gibbs property.
+Therefore it suffices to show $(\Hamd,\Hrw)$-Gibbs property is preserved under the weak limit.
 The proof proceeds similarly as the one of Theorem~\ref{theorem:main} (2), thus we omit repeated details and focus on the part that needs modification.